Calm, Transparent, Reliable AI Workflow Systems

 Policy OS

-The governed execution layer once speed touches revenue, trust, compliance, or multi-step approval.
+The governed execution layer once speed touches revenue, trust, or compliance.

 • Approval and block boundaries